Get the Best WordPress Backup

 How do I move my WordPress site without cPanel?

 You can move your WordPress site without cPanel by installing Duplicator Pro.
-This WordPress plugin allows you to download a package of your site that bundles its files and database information.
-Then, you can install Duplicator Pro on a second site and drag and drop your site package directly into it.
+This WordPress plugin allows you to download a backup of your site that bundles its files and database information.
+Then, you can install Duplicator Pro on a second site and drag and drop your site backup directly into it.

 Can I start a WordPress site without a domain?